 What to bring to the test

 Please bring your Douglas College student number, photo identification (driver's license, passport, or Douglas College student card), a pen and pencil.
-No calculators allowed.
+Calculators are not permitted for this test (electronic or otherwise).

 Students may take an assessment for admission to courses and/or programs a maximum of two times within a two year period.
 Students who believe extenuating circumstances exist may contact the Registrar to request consideration or exemption to this policy.